It seems that a LOT of agents want to push whole life insurance.

 If you are not good at saving or investing money, then a whole life policy might be an ideal solution for you.
 Any money you invest in the stock market or other investments, and even the money you leave in a savings account earns interest that is taxable by the IRS.

 However, one of the great benefits to whole life insurance is the ability, in some cases, to take non-taxable loans from the policy.
 Therefore, you might look at the money you earn on interest in the cash value accumulation portion as “non-taxable.”
-And like any type of life insurance, the benefit is also non-taxable when it is paid to your beneficiaries when you die.
+And like any type of life insurance, the death benefit is also non-taxable when it is paid to your beneficiaries after you pass away.

 Whole Life Insurance is Guaranteed